-It’s the conclusion that many articles, websites, and recent conversations have come to: When young men deal with ED, pornography could be the culprit.
+It’s the conclusion that many articles, websites, and recent conversations have come to: When young men deal with ED, pornography is sometimes the culprit.

 As a medical clinic, the question we ask is always the same: What do the facts say?
 Does science have the answer to the question “Can porn really cause erectile dysfunction?”

 Let’s find out.